petermoresi/loan-calculator/README.md

 Simple Loan Calculator
 ======================

-A [http://petermoresi.github.io/loan-calculator/loan-calculator.html](simple loan calculator) for the browser; authored in org-mode.
+A [simple loan calculator](http://petermoresi.github.io/loan-calculator/loan-calculator.html) for the browser; authored in org-mode.